bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

    f.
 Free the device memory.

 Earlier in our illustrated example, we refer to 5 threads with 5 index values.
 We need these values to perform the addition operation.
-How do we get this value from inside a kernel?
+But how do we get this value from inside a kernel?
 For this, we need to know how grids, blocks and threads are organized in the CUDA programming model.
 In the most simplest language, multiple threads are grouped together to form a block and multiple blocks are grouped together to form a grid.